Your questions answered

 What qualifications do I need?

-You must already hold a degree to register for the PGCE.
+You must already hold a full UK honours degree or equivalent to register for the PGCE.
 If you want to become a secondary school teacher your degree must contain a significant proportion of the subject you want to teach.
+The exception for this is Welsh, whereby you can apply with any degree, providing you are a fluent Welsh speaker.

-You'll need to have at least a Grade B in Mathematics or Mathematics-Numeracy at GSCE (or equivalent) level.
+You'll need to have at least a Grade B in Mathematics or Mathematics-Numeracy at GSCE or equivalent.
 And at least a GCSE Grade B (or equivalent) in one of the following:

 - English Language